BG57387/Team-4/README.md

-Query 2 list out the average age of ostriches participating in races <br/>
+Query 2 list out the average age of ostriches participating in races.
+This SQL query calculates the average age of ostriches that have participated in races.
+It achieves this by selecting the average value of the "ostrichAge" column from the "Ostriches" table, filtered by the condition that there exists a corresponding record in the "Ostriches_has_Races" table where the ostrich ID matches.
+In essence, it computes the average age of ostriches that have been involved in races.<br/>
 <img width="811" alt="Screenshot 2024-03-27 at 11 10 29 AM" src="https://github.com/BG57387/Team-4/assets/150160324/ccaa08a5-80e1-458a-9680-f208fef28ea4">

 Justification:<br/>
 Managers overseeing ostrich racing events or facilities would find the results of this query pertinent as it provides insights into the age demographics of participating ostriches.
 This information enables managers to ensure the welfare of the animals by assessing whether age distributions align with ethical standards and regulations.
 Additionally, understanding the average age aids in performance analysis, healthcare management, and strategic planning for breeding and recruitment to sustain the longevity and competitiveness of ostrich racing.

-Query 3 list out the average attendance per race<br/>
+Query 3 list out the average attendance per race.
+This SQL query calculates the average attendance across all races.
+It selects the average value of the "attendance" column from the "Races" table and aliases it as "AverageAttendance".
+Essentially, it provides the mean attendance figure for all recorded races in the database.<br/>
 <img width="805" alt="Screenshot 2024-03-27 at 11 11 13 AM" src="https://github.com/BG57387/Team-4/assets/150160324/2111d6e9-cbc1-4e29-b172-aada45dd8d29">

 Justification:<br/>
 Managers in the racing industry find the results of this query crucial as it provides insights into the typical crowd size at racing events.
 This information aids in revenue forecasting by allowing managers to adjust pricing and marketing strategies accordingly.
 Additionally, it helps in facility management by informing decisions regarding seating arrangements, amenities, and overall event planning to enhance the spectator experience and ensure the efficient utilization of resources.

-Query 4 list out the number of races won by each ostrich in a specfic year<br/>
+Query 4 list out the number of races won by each ostrich in a specfic year.
+This SQL query retrieves the total number of podium finishes for each ostrich, considering only those ostriches that have achieved at least one podium finish.
+It accomplishes this by joining the "Ostriches," "Ostriches_has_Races," "Races," and "Race_Results" tables, linking ostriches to their race participation and race results.
+The query then calculates the sum of podium finishes (1st, 2nd, and 3rd positions) for each ostrich, groups the results by ostrich ID and name, filters out ostriches with no podium finishes, and finally sorts the results in descending order based on the total number of podium finishes.
+Essentially, it provides a ranking of ostriches based on their success in achieving podium positions in races.<br/>
 <img width="815" alt="Screenshot 2024-03-27 at 11 12 13 AM" src="https://github.com/BG57387/Team-4/assets/150160324/8ff4e684-02b7-49a0-a4e8-7fa295b91aa2">

 Justification:<br/>
 Managers in the ostrich racing industry find this query relevant as it provides insights into the performance of individual ostriches by tracking their podium finishes in races within a specific year.
 This data enables managers to evaluate the competitiveness of ostriches, engage fans by highlighting successful performers, and make strategic decisions regarding breeding programs and resource allocation to nurture and train competitive racing ostriches.
 Ultimately, understanding podium finishes contributes to enhancing performance, fan engagement, and strategic planning for the long-term success of ostrich racing endeavors.

-Query 5 write a query to list out the top performing trainers by win percentage <br>
+Query 5 write a query to list out the top performing trainers by win percentage.
+This SQL query calculates the win percentage for each trainer based on their performance in races.
+It first constructs a subquery to count the total number of wins and total races for each trainer, grouping the results by trainer ID, first name, and last name.
+The win percentage is calculated by dividing the total number of wins by the total number of races, accounting for the possibility of division by zero.
+The query then selects the trainer ID, concatenates the first and last names to form the trainer's full name, and computes the win percentage.
+Finally, the results are ordered in descending order based on the win percentage, providing a ranking of trainers by their success rate in races. <br/>
 <img width="805" alt="Screenshot 2024-03-27 at 11 13 26 AM" src="https://github.com/BG57387/Team-4/assets/150160324/6dd0aa17-12f4-45dc-965a-d0751bca53f5">

 Justification:<br/>
 Managers in the ostrich racing industry would find this query essential as it allows them to identify top-performing trainers based on win percentage, enabling evaluation of training effectiveness.
 By recognizing trainers who consistently produce winning ostriches, managers can allocate resources more effectively and replicate successful training methods.
 Additionally, this information can lead to opportunities for strategic partnerships, enhancing the competitiveness of racing teams and attracting sponsors.

-Query 6 write a query to display the trainers who have trained male ostriches<br>
+Query 6 write a query to display the trainers who have trained male ostriches.
+This SQL query retrieves the first and last names of trainers who have conducted training sessions for male ostriches.
+It performs an inner join between the "Trainers" table and the "Training_Sessions" table based on the trainer ID, and another inner join with the "Ostriches" table on the ostrich ID.
+The query filters the results to include only male ostriches (ostrichSex = "M") and groups the output by trainer ID, first name, and last name.
+Essentially, it provides a list of trainers who have conducted training sessions specifically for male ostriches.<br/>
 <img width="807" alt="Screenshot 2024-03-27 at 3 54 04 PM" src="https://github.com/BG57387/Team-4/assets/150160324/ea9a764f-2080-45b2-bdf9-3a2cf02a40e3">